httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The remainder of this section discusses scenarios where unfairness is problematic and presents possible mitigations, or where unfairness is desirable.

-TODO: Discuss if we should add a signal that mitigates this issue.
-For example, we might add a SETTINGS parameter that indicates the next hop that the connection is NOT coalesced (see https://github.com/kazuho/draft-kazuho-httpbis-priority/issues/99).

 ## Coalescing Intermediaries

 When an intermediary coalesces HTTP requests coming from multiple clients into